keerthi-olm/playground-react-d3/README.md

-This project has many components that demos  d3.js charts written in react.js and is using es6.
+This project displays an assortment of   d3.js charts written in react.js and is also es6.
 I have used D3.js for mainly the calculations and react is  used to render the views.
-Treat these as prove of concepts that demos the versatility of react.js to display charts and graphs in es6.
+The main goal of this project was for me to understand the flexibility of  D3.js and React.js in respect to interpreting designs, infographics and animations.
+Treat these as prove of concepts.

 ![alt text](http://ui-design-coder.com/wp-content/uploads/2019/01/d3-charts.png)